 The abbreviation stands for Objectives and Key Results – a modern management method, adapted to the mindset of the “new-work generation”, which also works with clear targets, but explicitly involves both the employee and the manager in goal setting.
 OKR links top-down targets from the management with bottom-up planning by teams and individual employees.

-In the OKR method, a qualitative goal (objective) is linked to two to five quantitative goals (key results), typically every quarter.
+In the OKR method, a qualitative goal (Objective) is linked to two to four quantitative goals (Key Results), typically every quarter.
 This way you can react to changes much faster.
 In addition, the framework relies more on intrinsic motivation than on external incentives.
 Successes are being celebrated, each objective is transparent to everyone and performance appraisals are happening much more frequently.

 OKR was developed in the 1970s by Andy Grove, the third employee and then CEO of microchip manufacturer Intel.
 Based on Peter Drucker’s MBO approach, Grove developed the OKR method and introduced it at Intel.
 However, OKR only truly became popular – and how could it be otherwise – through Google.
 To find out more about how OKR came to exist and how they work, check out our OKR guide.